6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 reduced burnout

-Many walkers discover that losing one low‑priced client is replaced by a better‑priced client who is easier, more respectful, and more reliable.
+Many walkers discover that one low‑priced, stressful client is replaced by a better‑priced, easier one.

 10. The Confidence Shift